 When picking the perfect compression pants for you, there are a lot of different factors you want to keep in mind:

 A lot of NBA players wear compression shorts, but as my main motivation was to improve muscle temperature I was in the market for long pants.
 There are two different styles you most often see:

 These come down to the shins and leave just enough space for high basketball socks.
-They are most commonly seen in the NBA, probably because they don’t bunch up at the shoes and look much more fashionable.
+They are most commonly seen in the NBA, probably because they don’t bunch up at the shoes and they look much more fashionable.

-Most compression pants are made of a mix of polyester and elastane, the higher the amount of elastane the stretchier the material.
+Most compression pants are made of a mix of polyester and elastane.
+The higher the amount of elastane, the stretchier the material.
 A common mix is around 90% polyester and 10% elastane.

 The materials also differ in thickness.
-For example, the Nike Pro Hypercool features a really lightly weaved material which allows for good ventilation and cooling.
-On the other hand, the Nike Hyperwarm is made out of thicker, heavier material which stores warmth much better.You also want to make sure the seams are stitched well.
+For example, the Nike Pro Hypercool features a really lightly-woven material allowing for good ventilation and cooling.
+On the other hand, the Nike Hyperwarm is made out of thicker, heavier material, which stores warmth much better.You also want to make sure the seams are stitched well.
 There is nothing worse than pants that rip easily at the seams.

 Let’s take a closer look at some compression pants I tried myself: